bruhCarrotz/bruhCarrotz.github.io/README.md

 - I supported multiple startups' growth through data-driven strategies, content creation, and digital marketing.
 Managed social media, executed successful email campaigns (25% open rate increase), and attracted 3000+ visitors to Instagram.

 ## Projects
+### Automated Object Removal with Segmentation and Image Inpainting
+### Recommendation Systems with Collaborative Filtering and Supervised Learning
 ### Personal Website
 - This webpage you are looking at right now is developed using **HTML/CSS** and **JavaScript** as one of my personal projects.
 The webpage is hosted in GitHub Pages alongside **Jekyll** integration.
 Right now, it is still in its early stages of development, however, in the future, I plan to integrate more pages and commit to update it every so often.